 Looking for the perfect gift?
 Start here.
 Cool stuff and a fun selection of greeting cards.

 From glassware, to pillows, to candles – Spruce has you covered.
 Pick up all odds and ends here.

 Cabbagetown is home to one of the best modern dance companies in the country.
 Then there is the neighbourhood favourite Riverdale Farm – a 3-hectare city operated farm in the heart of the city.

 Led by choreographer Christopher House, TDT is one of Canada’s top dance companies.
 It’s operated out of an old church on Winchster St, complete with performance and rehearsal space, which it shares with the affiliated School of Toronto Dance Theatre.
 Check out a show.
 You won’t be disappointed.

 Pigs and chickens and cows.
 Oh my!
 Formerly the Riverdale Zoo from 1894 to 1974.
 Now it a historic working farm and popular school trip destination.
 Great place to go for a stroll.
 Admission is free.

 Pent up frustration?
-Might be time to take up Yoga or alternatively you could tackle your aggression the old fashion way – with your fists of fury.
+Might be time to hit the gym or alternatively you could tackle your aggression the old fashion way – with your fists of fury.

 Founded in 1972 as a club focused on working with local youth, the club continues that tradition today.
 They also offer a variety of programs for all age groups and skill levels.
 Keep those hands up.